openziti/sdk-golang/acceptance-tests.md

 remote call (GH API / `git ls-remote`); only the download or build is skipped on a cache hit.
 The selector -> resolved-id mapping is logged each run for version attribution.

-Cache resolved binaries under e.g. `~/.cache/ziti-acceptance/bin/ziti-<immutable-id>`
+Cache resolved binaries under e.g.
-(concrete tag or commit SHA) so repeated local runs are instant and CI can cache the directory.
+`~/.cache/ziti-acceptance/bin/ziti-<immutable-id>-<goos>-<goarch>` (concrete tag or commit SHA, plus the platform the binary was produced for) so repeated local runs are instant and CI can cache the directory.

 ### Layer 2: bootstrap